TkTech/flask-themer/README.md

 _Theme_ loaders are the mechanism by which Flask-Themer discovers what themes are available.
 You can create a custom loader to get themes from a ZIP file, or a database for example.
-Usually if you create a new ThemeLoader you'll also need to create a new Jinja _template_ loader so jinja knows how to read individual templates.
+Usually if you create a new `ThemeLoader` you'll also need to create a new Jinja [_template_ loader][loader] so Jinja knows how to read individual templates.
 Lets do a very minimal example that loads just a single theme from a ZIP file.

 ```python
 from zipfile import ZipFile
 from flask_themer import ThemeLoader, Theme
 from jinja2.loaders import BaseLoader, TemplateNotFound

 class ZipFileTemplateLoader(BaseLoader):
     def __init__(self, *args, archive, **kwargs):